UP | HOME

 The dominant simple plain-text markup languages for the web are Textile and Markdown.
 A factor for the popularity of those markup formats is the widespread availability of simple, free packages for converting the formats to HTML.
 For example, the world of Ruby-powered websites has settled on RedCloth for converting Textile to HTML.

 The default way to convert org-mode files to HTML is the powerful publishing functionality provided by emacs.
-However, emacs does not easiliy integrate into many existing website frameworks.
+However, emacs does not easily integrate into many existing website frameworks.

-Org-ruby tries to make it easier to use org-mode files in both dyanmic and static website generation tools written in Ruby.
-Org-ruby is a simple Ruby gem to convert org-mode files to HTML.
+Org-ruby tries to make it easier to use org-mode files in both dynamic and static website generation tools written in Ruby.
+Org-ruby is a simple Ruby gem to convert Org mode files to HTML, markdown, or textile.
+GitHub and GitLab use org-ruby to generate preview for Org mode files, including README.org for project pages.

 Using Org-ruby